 Growing Plants from Seed

-- Fill a seed tray with at least a 5cm deep layer of seed raising mix and give the tray a light tap on the bench.
-Seed raising mix has no fertiliser in it so its’ purpose is simply to allow the seed to germinate.
-If normal potting mix is used, it is possible that the fertiliser in it will burn the initial growth when the seed cracks open so that a seedling will never form.
+- Fill a seed tray with at least a 5cm deep layer of seed-raising mix and give the tray a light tap on the bench.
+Seed raising mix has no fertiliser in it, so its purpose is simply to allow the seed to germinate.
+If a normal potting mix is used, it is possible that the fertiliser in it will burn the initial growth when the seed cracks open, so that a seedling will never form.

-- Give the seed raising mix a very light water.
+- Give the seed-raising mix a very light watering.
 It’s important not to flood the soil as it needs to be just damp.

 - The seeds are then simply sprinkled over the top.
-The number of seeds that you use may look like a lot but they won’t all germinate and where there are too many they can be thinned out once germinated.
-Seeds are generally quite cheap so it is better to seed more than you think.
+The number of seeds that you use may look like a lot, but they won’t all germinate, and where there are too many, they can be thinned out once they germinate.
+Seeds are generally quite cheap, so it is better to seed more than you think.

-- When the seedlings are strong they can be transplanted in to pots with a premium potting mix.
+- When the seedlings are strong, they can be transplanted into pots with a premium potting mix.
 This is simply a process of sliding a thin knife blade under the soil to loosen the roots, picking up several seedlings at once and then planting them at the same depth in the prepared pot.
-Water the newly planted seedlings with a seaweed solution and then move to a position where they will get sufficient light and plenty of water.
+Water the newly planted seedlings with a seaweed solution and then move them to a position where they will get sufficient light and plenty of water.

 - Create a furrow (small ditch) in the soil in which the seed is scattered.
 Larger seeds can simply be spaced as per the instructions on the packet.